TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Properties/InputEval.rst

     required
       A non-empty value is required in the field (otherwise the form cannot be saved).

-    time
-      The field will evaluate the input as a timestamp in seconds for the current day (with a precision of minutes).
-      The display will be like "23:45" while the database will be "85500".

-    timesec
-      The field will evaluate the input as a timestamp in seconds for the current day (with a precision of seconds).
-      The display will be like "23:45:13" while the database will be "85513".

     trim
       The value in the field will have white spaces around it trimmed away.